-The CLC SAIL Value Model is a tool to "summarize and compare performance of CLCs in the VA."
-The model "leverages much of the same data" used in the Centers for Medicare & Medicaid Services' (CMS) Nursing Home Compare and provides a single resource "to review quality measures and health inspection results."
+The CLC SAIL Value Model is a tool to "summarize and compare performance of CLCs in the VA."34 The model "leverages much of the same data" used in CMS's Nursing Home Compare and provides a single resource "to review quality measures and health inspection results."35

-Figures 6 illustrates the medical center's CLC quality rankings and performance compared with other VA CLCs as of June 30, 2020.
-Figure 6 displays the West Palm Beach VA Medical Center's CLC metrics with high performance (blue and green data points) in the first and second quintiles (for example, in the areas of new or worse pressure ulcer (PU)-short-stay (SS), moderate-severe pain-long-stay (LS), and improvement in function (SS)).
-Metrics in the fourth and fifth quintiles need improvement and are denoted in orange and red (for example, rehospitalized after nursing home (NH) admission (SS), ability to move independently worsened (LS), and urinary tract infections (UTI) (LS)).
-38
+Figure 6 illustrates the system's CLC quality rankings and performance compared with other VA CLCs as of June 30, 2020.
+Figure 6 displays the Bay Pines VA Healthcare System's CLC metrics with high performance (blue and green data points) in the first and second quintiles (for example, in the areas new or worse pressure ulcer (PU)-short-stay (SS), receive antipsychotic (antipsych) medications (meds)-long-stay (LS), and improvement in function (SS)).
+Metrics in the fourth and fifth quintiles need improvement and are denoted in orange and red (for example, moderate-severe pain (LS), catheter in bladder (LS), and urinary tract infection (UTI) (LS)).

-36 Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC): A tool to examine Quality Using Internal VA Benchmarks, July 16, 2021.
+34 Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC): A tool to examine Quality Using Internal VA Benchmarks, July 16, 2021.

-37 Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC): A tool to examine Quality Using Internal VA Benchmarks.
+35 Center for Innovation and Analytics, Strategic Analytics for Improvement and Learning (SAIL) for Community Living Centers (CLC): A tool to examine Quality Using Internal VA Benchmarks.
 "In December 2008, The Centers for Medicare & Medicaid Services (CMS) enhanced its Nursing Home Compare public reporting site to include a set of quality ratings for each nursing home that participates in Medicare or Medicaid.
 The ratings take the form of several "star" ratings for each nursing home.
 The primary goal of this rating system is to provide residents and their families with an easy way to understand assessment of nursing home quality; making meaningful distinctions between high and low performing nursing homes."

-38 For data definitions of acronyms in the SAIL CLC measures, please see appendix F.
+36 For data definitions of acronyms in the SAIL CLC measures, please see appendix F.

-Blue - 1st Quintile; Green - 2nd; Yellow - 3rd; Orange - 4th; Red - 5th Quintile
+Marker color: Blue - 1st quintile; Green - 2nd; Yellow - 3rd; Orange - 4th; Red - 5th quintile.

 Figure 6.
-West Palm Beach CLC quality measure rankings (as of June 30, 2020).
+Bay Pines CLC quality measure rankings for fiscal year 2020 quarter 3 (as of June 30, 2020).